 An important part of the learning from this work has been reflections on the value and changing nature of collaboration and shared learning.
 The ‘how’ of facilitating town centre change.
 Feedback from amongst the various partners and stakeholders suggests that communication and flexibility are important ingredients to fostering relationships.
 As well as embracing virtual technology, new weekly strategic meetings between key stakeholders have been a valuable addition.
 Additionally, some long-established processes have been modified to provide much greater individual autonomy and flexibility across teams.
 This fast pace of adaptation means that areas such as staff support, listening to new voices and meeting facilitation, as appropriate, can be important in enabling change.

 This ongoing work has been funded from contributions from the local authorities as part of their COVID-19 recovery responses working with BID Leamington.
 Some elements are eligible for the Government’s Reopening High Streets Safely Fund.

 Discussion and updates relating to this and other case studies in this series relating to COVID-19 recovery planning, will be shared on LinkedIn as part of the ‘Talk of the Town’ group managed by the People & Places Partnership.

 Lessons learned from the approach outlines in this case study will be shared as part of an updated case study as part of the ‘success stories’ section of the People & Places’ talk of the town web site.

 Warwick District Council

 Infrastructure & Regeneration

 Links to relevant documents:

-There is downloadable checklist for prepared to help guide councils, town partnerships and key stakeholders wishing to similarly work together in re-opening town centres.
+There is downloadable checklist for managing town centre streets and public spaces in 2020 prepared to help guide councils, town partnerships and key stakeholders wishing to similarly work together in re-opening town centres.